Madge Bishop: Reception

 Virgin Media included Madge in their top ten favourite soap characters poll in 2007.
 Orange UK describe Madge's style as being "slightly transsexual" and they stated "She was the gravel-voiced matriarch of Ramsay Street.
 When she was not busy fending off the advances of Lou Carpenter, ruling tomboy daughter Charlene with an iron grip or running the coffee shop, she was marrying Harold Bishop."
 In 2013, Rachael Misstear from Western Mail included Madge's death in her list of the "10 tear-jerking soap opera exits".
 She commented "It was one of the most heartbreaking deaths in the Ozzie soap's history.
 When one half of the golden couple in Aussie soap-land died, it left an army of fans bereft.
 How would Harold Bishop go on without his beloved Madge?"
 Madge was placed at number five on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described her as a "classic soap matriarch" and quickly established herself as "one of the audience’s favourite characters."
 He added that her early infamy came from exasperated maternal cries of "Charleeene!" when shouting her daughter and her nightmarish "hoarse wail".
 Beresford assessed that Madge was "representing generations of Aussie women whose toughness earned the respect of their menfolk, Madge was a forthright force of nature."
 In 2022, Kate Randall from Heat included Madge and Harold in the magazine's top ten Neighbours characters of all time feature.
 Randall profiled the duo stating "love's old dream, these two were everything we adored about Neighbours."
 In a feature profiling the "top 12 iconic Neighbours characters", critic Sheena McGinley of the Irish Independent placed Madge and Harold as joint tenth place.
 Sam Strutt of The Guardian compiled a feature counting down the top ten most memorable moments from history of Neighbours.
 Strutt included Madge's death as the fourth most memorable.
 Anne-Marie O'Connor of New Ross Standard branded Madge a "gruff voiced old vixen".
 O'Connor found Madge's funeral so emotional that she stated "pass the Kleenex and be prepared to blub your way through Neighbours this week."

+In the book, "1001 TV Series You Must Watch Before You Die", Madge's death episode was chosen as the show's single best episode.
+TV writer Gary Russell commented that "deaths in Neighbours provide the most emotionally gut-wrenching moments.
+But none can match the sheer sadness of matriarch Madge Bishop succumbing to cancer in her bed, with Harold by her side."